 “This high-definition transfer was created on a Spirit Datacine from a 35mm composite fine-grain master positive.
 Thousands of instances of dirt, debris, scratches, splices, warps, jitter, and flicker were manually removed using MTI’s DRS and Pixel Farm’s PFClean, while Image Systems’ DVNR was used for small dirt, grain, and noise reduction.
 The original monaural soundtrack was remastered at 24-bit from a 35mm optical track print.
 Clicks, thumps, hiss, and hum were manually removed using Pro Tools HD.
 Crackle was attenuated using AudioCube’s integrated workstation.” – Restoration notes

 Now Showing: worldwide screenings

-Every release in this section is from the exact same superb HD master so your choice comes down to cost, extras, packaging, region and format – with two particular exceptions.
-The remaster débuted on a huge, now deleted and exceedingly expensive DVD box set from Criterion but the discs themselves, including Lady, were all barebones and completely shorn of the label’s usually copious extras.
+Every release in this section is from the exact same superb HD master so your choice comes down to cost, extras, packaging, region and format – with a few particular exceptions from the US and France.
+It débuted on a huge, now deleted and exceedingly expensive DVD box set from Criterion but the discs themselves, including Lady, were all barebones and completely shorn of the label’s usually copious extras.